riscv-steel/riscv-steel/docs/source/soc-reference.md

 ### Programmable memory

-RISC-V Steel has an on-chip programmable RAM memory tighly coupled to the processor core.
-The size of the memory is set to 8 KB by default but it can be adjusted by changing the value of the `MEMORY_SIZE` parameter.
+RISC-V Steel has an on-chip programmable random access memory tightly coupled to the processor core.
+The size of the memory is 8 KB by default but it can be adjusted by changing the value of the `MEMORY_SIZE` parameter.

 To initialize the memory contents on power-up you need to provide a memory initialization file via `MEMORY_INIT_FILE` parameter.
 You find the instructions on how to generate this file in the [Software Guide](#software-guide) section.